RebelToolbox/RebelDocumentation/index.rst

 .. note:: Rebel Engine is an open source project developed by a community of
           volunteers.
-The documentation team can always use your feedback and help to improve the tutorials and class reference.
+The documentation team can always use your feedback and help to improve the tutorials and API documentation.
 If you don't understand something, or cannot find what you are looking for in the docs, help us make the documentation better by letting us know!